Jay9874/musically/README.md

 # Musically
- I built this app to listen anytime, anywhere for free
+ I built this app to listen music anytime, anywhere for free

  ## Setting up locally